robbiebmorris/robbiebmorris/README.md

 ## Robbie Morris
 <!-- [![Website](SVG.svg)](https://robbiemorris.com) -->
-> SDE I @ Amazon, CS @ University College London, AI @ University of Pennsylvania
+> SDE I @ Amazon, AI @ University of Pennsylvania, CS @ University College London

 - Ex-President of UCL Artificial Intelligence Society
-- Looking to do research on Robotics, RL, or Requirements Engineering.
+- Looking to do research on RL and Formal Methods & Verification.
 My most recent work is on automated program specification repair (arxiv.org/abs/2505.07270).
 Please contact me!
-- How to reach me: robbiebmorris@gmail.com or robbiem@upenn.edu
+- How to reach me: robbiebmorris@gmail.com or robbiem@seas.upenn.edu

 <!--
 **robbiebmorris/robbiebmorris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.